 As the days get warmer road cyclists take to the open shoulders of local highways and byways, cranking up mountain passes and spinning freely on the flats.
+Cycling is also a perfect activity during COVID-19 since you can easily socially distance.

 Longing to don your spandex, clip in and hit the road but aren’t sure where you to go?
 These 10 great Lake Tahoe bike rides should help spur you to action.
 We're dividing them between Lake Tahoe's North Shore Rides and Lake Tahoe's South Shore Rides.
 And, btw, they're recommended by Tahoe and Truckee road bike shop experts.